Marjory Stoneman Douglas And The River Of Grass

-In the 1920s to the 1940s, there was a little known author who submitted a number of short stories to magazines and newspapers.
-Her name was Marjory Stoneman Douglas, and she remained widely unknown until she was approached by a good friend of hers.
-This friend’s name was Harvey Allen, and he was an editor at a major book publishing house known as Rinehart.
+From the 1920s to the 1940s, a little known author submitted a number of short stories to magazines and newspapers.
+Her name is Marjory Stoneman Douglas, and she remained widely unknown until she was approached by a good friend of hers.
+This friend’s name was Harvey Allen, an editor at a major book publishing house known as Rinehart.
 Harvey Allen’s claim to fame is the iconic Rivers Of America series, detailing many of America’s one-of-a-kind rivers.

 When Allen first approached Douglas, he suggested she write a story on the Miami River, which was, and still is, critical to Miami’s trade industry.
 Douglas shot down this idea.
 Why?
 She didn’t find the Miami River to be all that interesting.
 Marjory was quoted saying “It’s about an inch long”.
 After she declined the offer to write about the Miami River, she got to work finding an interesting river to write about in Florida.

 Florida’s “River Of Grass”